Naomi Osaka seals place in US Open final with victory over Jennifer Brady

 Osaka won the first of two consecutive Grand Slam titles in New York two years ago and produced 35 winners in a hugely-impressive display.

+"I really love the atmosphere even though there's sadly no people here," said Osaka.
+"This court really suits me well."

-The 22-year-old's victory sets up a final against either third seed Serena Williams or former world number one Victoria Azarenka.
+The 22-year-old's victory sets up a final against former world number one Victoria Azarenka who later battled past third seed Serena Williams in the second semi-final.

 US Open: Serena Williams favourite to win record-equalling Slam